TechnobladeSSM/Brainrottle/README.md

 ## Future Improvements

-- [-] Add more words to the dictionary
+- [Y] Add more words to the dictionary
 - [ ] Implement proper multiplayer with WebSocket
 - [ ] Add persistent statistics
 - [ ] Add difficulty levels